There are now 3 possible online modes for units:

 Through these activities, students will be able to develop an appreciation and understanding of health issues in a LMIC; reflect on the similarities and differences to the Australia context, apply theoretical understanding of health to real-life problems and develop cross-cultural communication skills.

-- Students are able to (1) analyse factors that enable or are barriers to the success and sustainability of health-related issues/programs; (2) develop skills of field observation, recording, questioning and analysis; (3) develop effective communication skills in a different cultural setting; and (4) recognise their limitations and how and when to access support.
+- Students are able to (1) examine factors that enable or are barriers to the success and sustainability of health-related issues/programs; (2) apply skills of field observation, recording, questioning and analysis; (3) apply effective communication skills in a different cultural setting; and (4) identify their limitations and how and when to access support.

 - Unit Coordinator(s)